satellite-image-deep-learning/techniques/README.md

 * [Official repository for the "Identifying trees on satellite images" challenge from Omdena](https://github.com/cienciaydatos/ai-challenge-trees)
 * [Counting-Trees-using-Satellite-Images](https://github.com/A2Amir/Counting-Trees-using-Satellite-Images) -> create an inventory of incoming and outgoing trees for an annual tree inspections, uses keras & semantic segmentation
 * [2020 Nature paper - An unexpectedly large count of trees in the West African Sahara and Sahel](https://www.nature.com/articles/s41586-020-2824-5) -> tree detection framework based on U-Net & tensorflow 2 with code [here](https://github.com/ankitkariryaa/An-unexpectedly-large-count-of-trees-in-the-western-Sahara-and-Sahel/tree/v1.0.0)
+* [TreeDetection](https://github.com/AmirNiaraki/TreeDetection) -> A color-based classifier to detect the trees in google image data along with tree visual localization and crown size calculations via OpenCV

 ## Oil storage tank detection & oil spills
 Oil is stored in tanks at many points between extraction and sale, and the volume of oil in storage is an important economic indicator.